EDUCATION

 just city.

 The Centre fosters dialogue between students working on recognition, procedure and distribution by focusing on inclusive planning, just transitions, spatial justice, critical spatial practice and citizen engagement.
-From a graduation studio to a summer school, a Horizon Europe project, a global manifesto workshop, and online resources reaching learners worldwide.
+From a graduation studio to a summer school, a global manifesto workshop, a master’s methodology course, and online resources reaching learners worldwide.

 Education as the practice of freedom.